Okay, well I actually ordered two wedding dresses from China.

 The first china wedding dress arrived in the mail and before even opening it, I was very afraid.
 It weighed at least 10 pounds, and you can't really be an easy, breezy bride when your dress and the camera add 10 pounds, can you?

 I opened it up and immediately knew that I'd made a mistake.
 It did not look like the photos.
 It did not fit.
 It was heavy as shit.
 It was not good.

 I e-mailed the company to see if I could return it, and sadly, I could not.
 But they did offer me $50 to make me feel better, so I don't completely hate them.

 Then the second dress arrived.
 It was not good either.
-After e-mailing this company back-and-forth a few times trying to convince them via whiney bridal pleas and badly-lit photos that the dress was not as it appeared on their website, I got $0 back.
+After e-mailing Aisle Style back-and-forth a few times trying to convince them via whiney bridal pleas and badly-lit photos that the dress was not as it appeared on their website, I got $0 back.

 So our wedding savings was down about $350, and I felt like a not-so-savvy bride for a week or two.

-Moral of the story?
+Moral of the ordering a wedding dress from China story?
 Trust no one, Google everything.